 "We've long vilified soy as a source of estrogen, which can be a concern because of that hormone's role in certain cancers," says Will Bulsiewicz, MD, MSCI, a gastroenterologist at Lowcountry Gastroenterology in Mount Pleasant, South Carolina.
 "But soy contains isoflavones.
 These are neither human nor animal estrogens, but phytoestrogens, which behave very differently."

 "Isoflavones behave very similarly to tamoxifen, which is a part of the treatment for hormonal breast cancers" Dr. Bulsiewicz explains.
 "Today, isoflavones are considered to be protective.
-Many major cancer centers advise women diagnosed with breast cancer to increase their soy intake because studies suggest it could prolong their life expectancy."
+Many major cancer centers advise people diagnosed with breast cancer to increase their soy intake because studies suggest it could prolong their life expectancy."

 Soy and IBS